montilab/brcasurv/README.md

 # brcasurv

-Helper functions to estimate the survival associations of user-provided gene signatures in TCGA & METABRIC.
+Helper functions to estimate the survival associations of user-provided gene signatures in TCGA/METABRIC/SCANB.

 ## Installation:
 ```